cougars-auv/cougars-dev/README.md

   ```

   Pushing the tag additionally triggers GitHub Actions to rebuild and publish the Docker images using a `<target>-<version>` format (e.g., `snelsondurrant/cougars:base-v1.2.3`).

+- **Publish a GitHub Release:** On GitHub, draft a new release using your tag, review the generated notes, and publish.

 ## 📚 Citations